 ADNOC was eager to participate in the pilot through a partnership signed during the year.
 The innovative solutions used by Metis® — dropping wireless seismic sensors by aerial drone and using a ground robot to recover them — are clearly aligned with ADNOC’s interest in more automated oil exploration and production processes.
 The key goals are to optimize operating efficiency and costs, while reducing personnel exposure to HSE risks, a critical issue in extreme desert heat.
 Metis® is an efficient solution, employing fewer operators on the ground than conventional seismic acquisition campaigns and significantly reducing their movements in the field.

-First Automated Flight of a Drone Fleet
+First Automated Flight of a Drone Fleet for Onshore Exploration

 The Metis® Phase II Pilot will be the first test of an automated aerial drone fleet system.
 It will use six drones — five drones to drop sensors known as DARTs® (for “Downfall Air Receiver Technology”) and one surveillance drone dedicated to operational safety.
 Piloted by a single operator at a ground control station (GCS), this innovative system based on an artificial intelligence solution will enable the inter-communicating drones to: